Liturgical-Calendar/liturgy-components-php/README.md

   - `disabled`: Whether to set the `disabled` attribute on the select element, default `false`.

 To produce the <kbd>\<select\></kbd> element, call the `->getSelect()` method on the `CalendarSelect` instance.
-You may optionally pass in an array of options that can have the following keys:

 Example:
 ```php